ra2dev/ts-monorepo-starter/README.md

 - `Optional chaining` (just shipped in ts `3.7`)
 - `Stylelint` (with styled-components as an example)
 - `Prettier` configured to work correctly with eslint
-- Latest `Storybook` with Typescript types display +(with freshest way to describe your user stories)
+- Latest `Storybook` with Typescript types display + [freshest way to describe your user stories](https://storybook.js.org/docs/basics/writing-stories/)
 - `Husky` + `Lint-staged`
 - `Babel 7`